-In October 2015 the RNCM hosted a memorial concert in honour of Michael Kennedy.
-Conducted by Sir Andrew Davis and Sir Mark Elder it was a wonderful evening and a recording of the event is available to purchase from the RNCM.
-Anyone interested in receiving a copy should send a cheque for £10 made payable to ‘RNCM’ for the attention of:
+CDs of the memorial concert in honour of Michael Kennedy, conducted by Sir Andrew Davis and Sir Mark Elder are still available to purchase.
+If you are interested in receiving a copy, please send a cheque for £10 made payable to ‘RNCM’ for the attention of:

 124 Oxford Road

 Please mention that you wish to purchase a CD when returning your cheque so it isn’t confused for a general donation to the College.

 ‘Long may the Joyce and Michael Kennedy Award for the Singing of Strauss prosper and thereby constitute an enduring tribute to honour the memory of Michael who so loved his Strauss.’
 Sir John Manduell, Founding Principal of the RNCM

 Michael Kennedy: 1926 – 2014